lugia19/Echo-XI/README.md

-If you're looking to use the vosk/recasepunc speech recognition, you will need to download the necessary models.
+If you're looking to use the vosk/recasepunc and you need something besides the included (downloadable) models, read on.

 Vosk models can be found [here](https://alphacephei.com/vosk/models).
 The same page also offers some recasepunc models.
 For additional ones, you can look in the recasepunc repo.